Eliot Feld: Feld's companies and schools

 In 1967, at the age of twenty-five, Feld broke away from the American Ballet Theatre to form his own company, the American Ballet Company.
 Feld used his new company, later known simply as Feld Ballet, to explore a variety of dance genres.

 In 1978, Feld began a ballet school, the New Ballet School.
 Feld believed that all children should have the opportunity to learn dance, regardless of their family income.
 In keeping with that philosophy, and in partnership with the New York City Board of Education, he auditioned more than 1,500 children at eight New York City public schools; almost 150 students were then enrolled, tuition-free, to a 17-week course at the New Ballet School.
 Additional dancers at the school were drawn from other troupes and academies.
 Since its 1978 founding, Feld's school has auditioned more than 900,000 New York City public school students, and invited more than 26,000 children to take free Introduction to Ballet classes.
 In 1996 the school changed its name to the New York City Public School for Dance.

-In 1997, Feld merged his school and the Feld Ballet into Ballet Tech, providing a unified organization, and establishing a professional performing outlet for the school's graduates.
-In 2003, Feld disbanded the Feld Ballet to focus on his schools.
-Today, Ballet Tech’s activities include the tuition-free New York City Public School for Dance, and Kids Dance, a pre-professional children’s group.
+In 1997, Feld merged the New York City Public School for Dance and Feld Ballet into Ballet Tech, providing a unified organization, and establishing a professional performing outlet for the school's graduates.
+In 2003, Feld disbanded Feld Ballet to focus on his schools.
+Today, Ballet Tech's activities include the tuition-free New York City Public School for Dance, and Kids Dance, a pre-professional children's group.